Neural Image Compression and Explanation: Experiments

 \subsubsection{Caltech256}

-Similarly, we train the NICE pipeline on the Caltech256 dataset with \textbf{discriminator-fixed} in order to explain the predictions of the original discriminator.
-We split the dataset into a training set of 16,980 images and a test set of 5,120 images.
-The images are then resized to $256 \times 256$ as inputs.
-We initialize the discriminator by a pre-trained ResNet-18 on the original Caltech256 dataset.
-We set $b=256$ to generate the lowest resolution images $\bs{x}_{b}$, and set $\lambda_1=5$ and $\lambda_2=0.01$ and train the pipeline by using the SGD optimizer with a learning rate of 0.001 and a cosine decay function.

-Figure~\ref{fig:caltech_exp} demonstrates the sparse masks produced by NICE for different images of Caltech256.
+Similarly, we train the NICE pipeline on the Caltech256 dataset to explain the predictions of the ResNet18 classifier we pretrained above.
+Fig.~\ref{fig:caltech_exp} demonstrates the sparse masks produced by NICE for different images in Caltech256.
 As we can see, the generated explanations are very concise and coherent, i.e., the sparse masks are mainly concentrated on the object regions, which align very well with our reasoning on these images.
-Additionally, the generated sparse masks also provide intuitive explanations when the discriminator makes mistakes.
-For example, as shown in Figure~\ref{fig:caltech_exp}(e), the discriminator incorrectly predicts an image of ``humming bird" as ``bread maker".
-The corresponding sparse explanation highlights the influential regions contributing the most to the discriminator's prediction.
-Clearly, the discriminator utilizes both the regions of the humming bird and the bird-feeder for the prediction, and the combination of the two regions confuses the discriminator and leads to the incorrect classification.
-This kind of explanations is very useful for system diagnosis: it provides greater visibility over unknown vulnerabilities and flaws, and can help to improve the performance of the system.
+Additionally, the generated sparse masks also provide intuitive explanations when the classifier makes mistakes.
+For example, as shown in Fig.~\ref{fig:caltech_exp}(e), the classifier incorrectly predicts an image of ``humming bird" as ``bread maker".
+The corresponding sparse explanation highlights the influential regions contributing the most to the classifier's prediction.
+Clearly, the classifier utilizes both the regions of the humming bird and the bird-feeder for the prediction, and the combination of the two regions confuses the classifier and leads to the incorrect classification.
+Such an explanation is very useful for system diagnosis: it uncovers the vulnerabilities and flaws of the classifier, and can help to improve the performance of the system.